jirslad/project_classification/docs/README.md

 # Image Classification with PyTorch
-Scalable general purpose framework for my personal use.
+Scalable general-purpose framework designed for my personal use.

 ## Setup
 Minimal requirements for a fresh Miniconda environment: